Captain Wesley S. Huey, USN

 - Department of Leadership, Ethics, Law, Luce Hall (Mail Stop 7-B) 112 Cooper Road Annapolis, MD 21402-5022

-Commander Huey reported to the White House in June 1997 for duty as the Naval Aide to the President, serving in that capacity until April 1999.
+Captain Huey reported to the White House in June 1997 for duty as the Naval Aide to the President, serving in that capacity until April 1999.
 He completed his Department Head tour with the Knighthawks of VFA-136 in July 2001, and reported to the staff of Commander, US Naval Forces Europe, in London, UK, serving as the Strike Warfare Officer until March 2003.

-Commander Huey reported to the Ragin Bulls of VFA-37 in December 2003 as the Executive Officer, and became the 32nd Commanding Officer in March 2005.
+Captain Huey reported to the Ragin Bulls of VFA-37 in December 2003 as the Executive Officer, and became the 32nd Commanding Officer in March 2005.
 During his tour, the Bulls were either deployed or on-call to deploy to a combat theater for an unprecedented 30 consecutive months.

-Commander Huey has over 3,000 flight hours in tactical aircraft, including over 1,000 hours in both the F-14 and FA-18, and over 700 arrested landings.
+Captain Huey has over 3,000 flight hours in tactical aircraft, including over 1,000 hours in both the F-14 and FA-18, and over 700 arrested landings.
 His personal decorations include the Defense Superior Service Medal, the Meritorious Service Medal (two awards), the Strike/Flight Air Medal (three awards), the Navy Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal, and various unit and campaign awards.